 The backstop arrangements were agreed between the UK government and EU in November 2018 as part of the draft withdrawal agreement.
-That draft agreement now needs to be approved by the UK Parliament.
+This agreement was rejected by parliament in January 2019.

-If a withdrawal agreement isn’t signed before the end of March 2019 and we have a so-called “no deal” Brexit, there won’t be an Irish backstop arrangement.
+If a withdrawal agreement isn’t approved at some point, this will likely lead to a “no deal” Brexit and there won’t be an Irish backstop arrangement.